 As part of CCIC's strategy to obtain long-term control of the land under its towers, affiliates of the Company have acquired rights to land interests under the Company's towers.
 These affiliates then lease the land to the Company.
 Under such circumstances the Company's obligation typically continues with the same or similar economic terms as the lease agreement for the land that existed prior to the purchase of such land by the affiliate.
-As of December 31, 2014, there are nearly 30% of the Company's sites where the land under the tower is owned by an affiliate.
+As of December 31, 2015, there are approximately 30% of the Company's sites where the land under the tower is owned by an affiliate.
 The Company pays ground rent expense to affiliates for land owned by affiliates that the Company has towers on.
-Rent expense to affiliates totaled \$28.0 million, \$26.6 million, and \$22.9 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+Rent expense to affiliates totaled \$29.3 million, \$28.0 million, and \$26.6 million for the years ended December 31, 2015, 2014, and 2013, respectively.

-The Company recorded net equity distributions of \$156.6 million and \$452.5 million for the years ended December 31, 2014 and 2013, respectively, reflecting net distributions to its parent company.
-The Company recorded a net equity contribution of \$226.0 million for the year ended December 31, 2012, which is inclusive of the contribution of restricted cash of \$316.6 million to repurchase or redeem the outstanding 7.75% Secured Notes.
+The Company recorded net equity distributions of \$185.8 million, \$156.6 million and \$452.5 million for the years ended December 31, 2015, 2014 and 2013, respectively, reflecting net distributions to its member and ultimately other subsidiaries of CCIC.
 Cash on-hand above the amount that is required by the Management Agreement has been and is expected to continue to be distributed to the Company's parent company, CCL.
 See note 7 for a discussion of the equity contribution related to income taxes.

-For the years ended December 31, 2014, the provision for income taxes of \$0.3 million consists of state taxes.
-For the years ended December 31, 2013 and 2012, the benefit (provision) for income taxes consisted of the following:
+For the year ended December 31, 2015, the benefit for income taxes of \$0.8 million consisted of the reduction of unrecognized tax benefits as a result of the lapse of the statute of limitations partially offset by state taxes.
+For the year ended December 31, 2014, the provision for income taxes of \$0.3 million consists of state taxes.
+The Company's effective tax rate for 2015 and 2014 differed from the federal statutory rate predominately due to CCIC's REIT status, including the dividends paid deduction (see notes 1 and 2).
+For the year ended December 31, 2013, the benefit (provision) for income taxes consisted of the following: